MAY 31st in 1916 was a cold Wednesday morning.

 They thought the battle would decide the outcome of the war but the fighting raged on for another two years.

-Ultimately Britain took victory as it still had the larger navy and continued to rule the North Sea.
-Germany never challenged the fleet again.
+Ultimately Britain took victory: it still had the larger navy and continued to rule the North Sea.
+Germany didn’t challenge the fleet again.